nunomroliveira/stock_market_lexicon/README.md

 Please include this citation if you use this lexicon resource:

-N. Oliveira, P. Cortez, N. Areal.
-Stock market sentiment lexicon acquisition using microblogging data and statistical measures.
+Oliveira, Nuno, Paulo Cortez, and Nelson Areal.
+"Stock market sentiment lexicon acquisition using microblogging data and statistical measures."
+Decision Support Systems 85 (2016): 62-73.
-In Decision Support Systems, Elsevier, In press, 2016.